rajivsam/KMDS/README.md

 The domain analysis document established the unit of analysis (individual loan), the target variable (default/no default), the relevant time horizon, and the business constraints on false positives vs false negatives.
 The client validated this document before any data work began.

 **Phase 2 — Data Quality and Cleaning**
 The data dictionary catalogued all fields, their types, missing value rates, and known encoding issues.
-The cleaning report documented every transformation applied and the rationale — not just what was done, but why, and what alternatives were considered and rejected.
+The cleaning report documented every transformation applied and the rationale — not just what was done, but why, and what alternatives were considered and rejected. `dd-parser-cleaner` was used to apply the boilerplate cleaning methodology for tabular data, enrich records with metadata, and prepare the dataset for downstream featurization and modeling.

 **Phase 3 — Featurization**
 Feature engineering decisions were captured through the `kmds-featurization` companion component.
+The workflow explicitly factored in the user’s decision to featurize domain-specific entities such as geographical addresses using custom feature derivations and entity-aware transformations.
 Each feature includes its derivation logic and the business reasoning that motivated it.

 **Phase 4 — Modeling**
 Model selection, validation approach, and the final rationale for the chosen model are captured in the modeling report and persisted into the knowledge graph via the external `kmds-modeling` companion component.